CharlotteMei/5200_proj2/README.md

 all data in the database are fake and were generated using https://www.mockaroo.com/schemas/new

 ## recreate db through dump file
-Folder "cs5200_proj2" contains the db dump file.
+Folder "dump_db" contains the db dump file.
 To regenerate the db, please follow the instruction:
 To regenerate a MongoDB database using the dump files in the "cs5200_proj2" folder, follow these steps:

 1. **Navigate to the MongoDB bin Directory:**